Ystrad: Road

 The A4058 road (William Street) runs through the centre of Ystrad, forming part of the main arterial route through the Rhondda Fawr valley.

 The A4058 has undergone significant improvements since the closure of local coal mines, with sections of the route utilising reclaimed railway land after the pits shut down.
 There is a roundabout junction with the A4119 from Llantrisant approximately a mile south of Ystrad, providing links to Cardiff and the M4 motorway network.
 The B4278 crosses the A4058 on the south bank of the Rhondda Fawr near Dinas Rhondda railway station, running along the north bank of the river through the valley.

 The A4058 through Ystrad crosses the Rhondda Fawr via Bodringallt Bridge, which underwent major repair works in 2024.
 The bridge carries William Street and required a 12-week programme of structural improvements including infilling voids under the bridge deck, repainting metal parapets, and rebuilding approach walls.

 Governance

 The Ystrad electoral ward is coterminous with the borders of the Ystrad community and elects two county councillors to Rhondda Cynon Taf County Borough Council.
 From 1995 to 2004 it was represented by Plaid Cymru.
-Between 2004 and 2017 it was represented by the Labour Party though at the May 2017 election Plaid Cymru re-took the ward.
+Between 2004 and 2017 it was represented by the Labour Party though at the May 2017 election Plaid Cymru re-took the ward, with Elyn Stephens elected as councillor.
+At the 2022 election Labour regained both seats, with two new councillors elected.
+Elyn Stephens, a former councillor for the ward, was subsequently elected as the Member of the Senedd for Afan Ogwr Rhondda in the 2026 Senedd election.